CalvinDSeamons/Schwab_AutoTrader/README.md

 # Schwab AutoTrader

 Welcome to the **Schwab AutoTrader** repository!
 This Python application connects to the Schwab API to enable automated trading and real-time market monitoring.
 Designed for traders and developers, it offers a flexible and efficient way to interact with financial data while supporting advanced strategies and seamless integration into your workflow.
+(This summary was definitely not written by chatGPT).

 ---